ngallo/dif-notes/work-items/2025-11-25-did-based-trust-chain-concept.md

 In a distributed transaction model, a capability token is **valid only for the transaction in which it was delegated** (the authorized trip).
 Outside that transaction scope, the token is **inert**.

+## Building the Superset Security Model

+Reasoning from trivial cases is meaningless.
+Synchronous handoffs (in-memory, single hop, no queues) always validate the legacy model.
+They do not test its limits and therefore cannot demonstrate a superset.

+To prove a superset, we must start from the **principal case**:
+the environment where distributed transactions actually operate — **asynchronous messaging**.

+Only in asynchronous flows do the fundamental constraints emerge:

+- **Identity continuity cannot be assumed across asynchronous boundaries.**
+- **Bearer tokens cannot preserve holder-authenticity or capability-context across asynchronous boundaries.**
+- **Minting replacements violates subject integrity.**
+- **Capability must be delegated, not replayed.**

+The async boundary is not an edge case —
+it is the **proof** that the entire snapshot-based model is a subset.

+---

+### The Fundamental Constraint

+A bearer token **cannot preserve its security semantics or holder binding** across asynchronous boundaries.
+Forwarded as payload, it becomes detached from the holder: signature does not reconstitute holder-binding.
+Therefore, bearer-token identity is a **subset** of the superset model.

+---

+### Identity Rules in Distributed Transactions

+1. **If you are not the Subject, you MUST NOT mint or issue a token on behalf of the Subject.**
+2. **Distributed transactions operate as: Holder → Verifier → Holder → Verifier.**

+In-memory handoffs preserve continuity (a Verifier MAY become the next Holder).
+Asynchronous boundaries do not: the next Holder has no Subject token.
+Minting a new token at this point **violates Rule 1**.

+> **Token-based identity continuity CANNOT be preserved across asynchronous boundaries.**
+> Such flows become discontinuous unless the underlying protocol was designed to tolerate token fragmentation.

+---

+### Shifting the Model

+The Holder does **not** forward the token.
+The Holder delegates capability to the Verifier via an attestation issued by the Trust Plane.

+The Verifier MUST prove:

+- its own identity continuity, and
+- that the capability was delegated by the previous hop.

+We no longer forward the Subject token.
+We forward **proof of delegated capability**.

+The delegated Agent (human, machine, or AI) is anchored to its DID.
+Capability metadata is embedded in the trust envelope.

+The Agent is not a token holder —
+it is a **verifiable participant in the capability chain**,
+able to act under delegated authority **without credential leakage**.

 ## Appendix